ebellocchia/py_crypto_hd_wallet/readme/bip_wallet_examples.md

 **NOTE:** to limit the output size in the examples, the addresses number is limited to 3

-**Random wallet with 24 words passphrase for Ethereum (WIF is not present since it is not supported by Ethereum)**
+**Random wallet with 24 words mnemonic for Ethereum (WIF is not present since it is not supported by Ethereum)**

 Code: